 Various sites in Israel and the West Bank

 This intensive 9-week program begins with a seminar in Jerusalem where leading Israeli and Palestinian experts, representatives of various Non-Governmental Organizations (NGO's), peace activists, and private sector and government officials will address the group and share their perspectives on the dynamics of Israeli-Palestinian relations.

-Over the first week of the progarm, numerous site visits will also be made to settlements in the territories, refugee camps, government offices, and cultural institutions.
+Over the first week of the program, numerous site visits will also be made to settlements in the territories, refugee camps, government offices, and cultural institutions.
 Students stay together during the first week at a hotel in Jerusalem.
 After the week-long seminar, students begin their internship assignments in one of the program cities.

 For the remaining eight weeks, students work for four/five days per week--eight hours a day in either the Palestinian territories--Ramallah, Bethlehem--or Israel--Jerusalem, Jaffa, Tel Aviv, Haifa, Nazareth, and other locations.
 The internships will be related to Conflict Resolution, Politics, International Relations, Economics, or Business and Finance in Israel and Palestine.

 Over the last weekend of the program, the group participants reconvene in Tel Aviv to conclude the seminar and internship program.